crhall-writing/crhall-writing.github.io/_poems/deprivation.md

 and the sand scrapes at my calloused heels

 and I smell the smells of life
-the sweet corpses mixed with putrid salt
+the sweet corpse mixed with putrid salt
 and I want to be involved, to be as stained
 as the crab carcass bobbing atop the waves